Fermented Kosher Dill Pickle Recipe

 When I was in high school, I frequently went home with a friend on the bus.
 When we arrived at her house, we would devour a jar of her mom’s homemade kosher dills, a chunk of cheddar cheese and the box of crackers while watching soap operas.
 Her pickles were so garlicky and so hot, we called them wicked.
-While I can’t say that these are wicked, I’m sure they will help you to get your pucker on.
+While I can’t say that this fermented kosher dill pickle recipe is wicked, I’m sure these pickles will help get your pucker on.

 Posted by Chris

 Kosher dill pickles are full of healthy probiotics but that’s not their draw.
 Talk to any Brooklyn expat and the memory of kosher dills on a pastrami sandwich with toasted rye bread evokes a sense of community, of belonging and of home.
 Now you can make those special kosher dill pickles at home and enjoy the community flavor and memories they evoke, no matter where you live.